Quasi-Elliptic Cohomology and its Power Operations: Introduction

 \subsection{Acknowledgement}

 I would like to thank Charles Rezk who is always a wonderful advisor and very inspiring teacher.
 Most of this work was guided by him and it is a great experience to work with him.
 I would also like to thank Matthew Ando.
 We had many mathematical discussions, which are also important for my work.
+At last, I would like to thank the editors and the referee for spending time on reading this work and for their constructive and deep suggestion.